tcosmo/tcosmo.github.io/_posts/2017-07-24-fun-with-som.md

 $$ N(\delta,t) = e^{-\frac{\delta^2}{2\sigma(t)^2}}$$

 Which is a spatial *Gaussian decay* scaled by radius factor $\sigma(t)$.
-For the reasons we just mentionned, we want $\sigma(t)$ to get smaller over time so that the "influence area" of the BMU shrinks over time.
+For the reasons we just mentionned, we want $\sigma(t)$ to get smaller over time so that the "influence area" of the BMU shrinks.
 We'll do that in the exact same way as equation $\ref{eq:L}$.
 It gives:

 $$ \sigma(t) = \sigma_0 * e^{-\frac{t}{\lambda}}$$